i05nagai/memorandum/ci/coveralls.md

 ### Setup with CMake
 * [JoakimSoderberg/coveralls-cmake: Coveralls JSON coverage generator and uploader for CMake](https://github.com/JoakimSoderberg/coveralls-cmake)
-    * coverallのCMakeでの設定方法
+    * configuration of coverall with CMake
 * [JoakimSoderberg/coveralls-cmake-example: Example project for coveralls-cmake](https://github.com/JoakimSoderberg/coveralls-cmake-example)
-    * 上記のsample project
+    * sample project of the above

-以下の手順に従う。
+Follow the following steps.

 1. Include the `Coveralls.cmake` script in `CMakeLists.txt`
     * `CMakeLists.txt`に以下のように記載する